-A guide to problems, costs, maintenance and repair for your 2011 Mercury Milan
+A guide to repairs, service, and maintenance costs for your 2011 Mercury Milan

 Squeaks and creaks heard while driving over bumps and turning can be caused be a couple common sources and should be carefully diagnosed.
 Possible weld issues on the lower control arms can cause the noise concerns and require repair kits for the lower control arms from Ford.
 A jounce bumper (bump stop) rubbing against dry strut plate can cause an abrasion noise from the strut area.
 In this case the strut assembly should be disassembled to lubricate the jounce bumper and then reinstalled.

 Power steering fluid may leak at the power steering pump, line, and/or steering rack.
 The lines may not be clamped tightly enough, causing a leak.
 Add new clamps and seals to the power steering line to the pump and to the steering rack.

 2011 Mercury Milan QuestionsHeavy and air comes on but doss not blow .
 Then comes back on and turns of again (2 answers)

 2011 Mercury Milan RecallsPassenger Frontal Air Bag Inflator Ruptures On Deployment

 The passenger frontal air bag inflator may rupture on deployment, causing metal fragments to come through the air bag and injure occupants.
 Dealers will replace the passenger frontal air bag inflator free of charge to resolve the concern.